 - 29. Visit the Belle Isle Aquarium

-Best Things to Do in Detroit, MI
+Things to Do in Detroit, Michigan

 1. Visit the Motown Museum

-This was the first recording studio in Detroit, and now you can take a tour of the Motown Museum.
-Nicknamed “Hitsville USA,” Motown founder Berry Gordy purchased this home back in 1959, and it’s become one of the top tourist attractions in Detroit.
+One of the things that put Detroit on the musical map was Motown Records which was founded in 1958.
+This was the first recording studio in Detroit, and now you can take a tour of the home that was purchased by founder Berry Gordy that later became Motown Museum.
+Nicknamed “Hitsville USA,” Gordy purchased this home back in 1959, and it’s become one of the top Detroit attractions.

-2. Walk Along the Detroit Riverfront
+2. Walk Along the Detroit Riverwalk

 3. Catch a Game at Comerica Park

-This stunning open-air baseball stadium is fun and offers you great views of downtown Detroit while you watch the baseball game.
+Whether you’re a Detroit Tigers fan or not, visiting Comerica Park is an experience worth having.
+This stunning open-air baseball stadium is fun and offers great views of downtown Detroit while you watch the baseball game.

 If you’re traveling with kids, there’s a carousel in the middle of the food court that they can ride.
-Watching a game here is one of the best things to do in Detroit, MI.
-Whether you’re a Detroit Tigers fan or not, seeing a baseball game is a great way to spend a day in the city.
+Even if America’s favorite pastime isn’t yours, seeing a baseball game is a quintessential way to spend a day in the city of the Detroit Tigers.

 4. Tour the Detroit Historical Museum